CodyDeLaTorre/reading-notes/401/read38.md

 // Try changing to isLoggedIn={true}:
 root.render(<Greeting isLoggedIn={false} />);

-- You can use lists to reder multiple compenents by mapping or using for each methods and creating elements for each item.
+- You can use lists to render multiple components by mapping or using for each methods and creating elements for each item.
 - You can easily render Forms as well with Reac just like any other HTML element.
-Yopu have to make functions to handle the submits though and make sure to preventDefault!!!
+You have to make functions to handle the submits though and make sure to preventDefault!!!

 ---